ll9/WT-Projekt/README.md

 - [ ] *Make Website prettier*
 - [ ] Cast links to their tmdb page (Wierer)
 - [ ] Fix Rating of upcoming movies (rating: 0 to 'tbd')
-- [ ] Optional: In the future it might be a good idea to refactore the project (multiple vue files etc.)
+- [ ] Optional: In the future it might be a good idea to refactore the project (multiple vue files etc, put movies class in extra file etc.)
 - [ ] Append to-do list (still missing a lot)
 ---
 - [x] Implement Slider (Year, Rating)